joshbegley/nyt-latest/README.md

 `The police said Shakim Devega, a patient at the Brooklyn facility, died from neck trauma, but no official cause has been determined.
 No charges were filed.`\
 https://nytimes.com/2022/09/23/nyregion/psychiatric-hospital-brooklyn-homicide.html?searchResultPosition=4

-**Federer Ends Career with Loss in Laver Cup, Paired With Nadal**\
+**Federer, Even in Defeat, Gets Fitting End to Storied Career**\
-`Roger Federer and Rafael Nadal were defeated by Jack Sock and Frances Tiafoe in a tight match that included plenty of highlights and fond sentiments.`\
+`Roger Federer and Rafael Nadal were defeated by Jack Sock and Frances Tiafoe in a tight Laver Cup match that included plenty of highlights and fond sentiments.`\
 https://nytimes.com/2022/09/23/sports/tennis/roger-federer-drops-final-match-of-career-in-a-final-tiebreaker-partnered-with-rafael-nadal.html?searchResultPosition=5

 **As Cable News Focused on Queen, Democratic Political Donations Slipped**\